 Now, free install the latest version of DroidKit and take the steps below to get Spotify workable again!

 Step 1.
 Download DroidKit and launch it on your computer > Click on the Fix System Issues mode in the middle of the welcome page.

 Step 2.
 Connect your Android phone to the computer and tap on the Start button to proceed.

 Step 3.
 DroidKit will attempt to match the PDA code for your Android device > When the matching completes, click Download Now to get the firmware that is used for repairing.

 If the program fails to match PDA code, follow the on-screen instructions to put your Android device into recovery mode.

 Step 4.
 After firmware downloaded, click Fix Now button.
 Then, follow the instruction to put your device into download mode.

 Step 5.
 Once finished, it will automatically start repairing your Android system.
 After completing the repair process, you will get system fixed successfully page as below.
 All the system issues fixed and your Android device will be restarted.

-One of the first things you should try when an Android app stops functioning normally is to clear cache and data on your Android phone.
+Another method you should try when your Spotify keeps crashing is to clear cache and data on your Android phone.
 So, if the Spotify app has been crashing without an apparent reason you should try emptying its cache.
 Here’s what you need to do: